mykelalvis/FT/Traveller/Factions/Arkesh Spacers.md

 This alliance of free traders offers many benefits to independent merchants, including increased buying power, client networking, increased sales and a wider customer base.
 The more members that join, the greater the benefits.
-Members pay an annual fee to be in the Arkesh Spacers and they have to follow the traders’ code of conduct.
+Members pay an annual fee to be in the Arkesh Spacers and they have to follow the traders' code of conduct.
 This means that anyone dealing with the member company can be confident that they are dealing with a legitimate and trusted business.

 The code of conduct that all members must adhere to is in place to ensure that all members remain politically neutral and operate in accordance with both Imperial High Law and the local laws of the worlds on which they trade.
 The code also states that members should log their planned travel routes where possible at Arkesh Spacer facilities.
 This allows the Arkesh Spacers to analyse trade routes and ultimately provide better services and facilities where trade is most common.